 For Virginia to achieve its Chesapeake Bay TMDL and other water quality goals, increased funding to the Districts for service delivery and increased constituent outreach will be critical.
 The needs assessment group has identified the need for stable sources of funding in future years to meet the requirements of the Chesapeake Bay TMDL Watershed Implementation Plan (WIP).
-The use of a budget template by Districts to document funding needs remains very important for refining the resources needed to meet the goals of the WIP.
-This budget information is helping to document a level of stable, annual funding that exceeds what is typically available through funding now provided through the Virginia Natural Resources Commitment Fund (VNRCF).
+The continued use of the District budget template is important for documenting the funding needed to achieve the goals of the WIP.
+This budget information is helping to document a level of stable, annual funding that exceeds what is typically available through funding provided through the Virginia Natural Resources Commitment Fund (VNRCF).

-2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 6,841,091 100,000 6,841,091 100,000 Changes to Initial Appropriation 0 0 0 0
+2019 General Fund 2019 Nongeneral Fund 2020 General Fund 2020 Nongeneral Fund Initial Appropriation for the Biennium 7,191,091 100,000 7,191,091 100,000 Changes to Initial Appropriation 0 0 0 0